RulinShao/RAG-evaluation-harnesses/README.md

 Note: we use a simple prompt format for retrieval-augmented evaluation, where we prepend the retrieved documents before the input and few-shot examples in reverse order, i.e., `<DOC_k>...<DOC_0><FEWSHOT_m>...<FEWSHOT_0><QUESTION>`.
 Users can personalize their prompt format by modifying [this line](https://github.com/RulinShao/RAG-evaluation-harnesses/blob/main/lm_eval/evaluator.py#L500).

+## Q&A
+**Q: What tasks have been supported?**

+A: We refer to [this section](https://github.com/RulinShao/RAG-evaluation-harnesses#user-guide) to review the full list of tasks.
+We have benchmarked MMLU, TriviaQA, Natural Questions, MedQA, etc. with this repository with retrieval augmentations.
+If you run into issue with any other task, please fill an issue ticket and we will work on fixing it.

+**Q: Can I add my new tasks conveniently?**

+A: Yes!
+Lm-evaluation-harnesses support convenient integration of new tasks.
+You can add new tasks with HF datasets by simply creating a configuration with a new task name in [this folder](https://github.com/RulinShao/RAG-evaluation-harnesses/tree/main/lm_eval/tasks).
+We welcome PRs to supplement more tasks for RAG evaluation.

+**Q: I got OOM when evaluation my model.
+What should I do?**

+A: If you are evaluating a large model, we recommend to use VLLM to turn on model parallelism.
+We refer to [this section](https://github.com/RulinShao/RAG-evaluation-harnesses/tree/main#tensor--data-parallel-and-optimized-inference-with-vllm) for more details.

 # Language Model Evaluation Harness

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10256836.svg)](https://doi.org/10.5281/zenodo.10256836)